fohrloop/wakepy/docs/source/methods-reference.md

 - **Requirements**: Same as [keep.running](#keep-running-org-gnome-sessionmanager) using org.gnome.SessionManager.
 - **Tested on**:  Ubuntu 22.04.3 LTS with GNOME 42.9 ([PR #138](https://github.com/fohrloop/wakepy/pull/138) by [fohrloop](https://github.com/fohrloop/)).

+(keep-presenting-org-freedesktop-screensaver)=
+### org.freedesktop.ScreenSaver
+- **Name**: `org.freedesktop.ScreenSaver`
+- **Introduced in**: wakepy 0.6.0
+- **How it works**: Uses the Inhibit method of [org.freedesktop.ScreenSaver](https://people.freedesktop.org/~hadess/idle-inhibition-spec/re01.html) D-Bus service when activating and saves the returned cookie on the Method instance.
+Uses the org.freedesktop.ScreenSaver.UnInhibit method with the cookie when deactivating.
+The org.freedesktop.ScreenSaver can only be used to prevent idle; that is why there is no "keep.running" mode counterpart.
+- **Multiprocess safe?**: Yes
+- **What if the process holding the lock dies?**: The lock is automatically removed.
+- **How to check it?**:  You could monitor your inhibit call with [`dbus-monitor`](https://dbus.freedesktop.org/doc/dbus-monitor.1.html).
+- **Requirements**: D-Bus, and a [freedesktop.org compliant desktop environment](https://www.freedesktop.org/wiki/Desktops/), which should implement the org.freedesktop.ScreenSaver.Inhibit method.
+- **Tested on**:  Ubuntu 22.04 with GNOME 42.9 ([PR #171](https://github.com/fohrloop/wakepy/pull/171) by [fohrloop](https://github.com/fohrloop/)).

 (keep-presenting-windows-stes)=
 ### SetThreadExecutionState